biancaflorescu/histogram_exercise/README.md

   - Added text with every value of each month on top of the **Bar**,

 - Installed **bootstrap** and **react-bootstrap** packages and created a **QueryLoading** Component to render a React-Bootstrap **Spinner** when the query is loading

+- Added bar animation and moved it to a new component **BarAnimation**

+- Created a **setTimeout** function to load text values on the bars after the animation is finished

+- Added gradient color to the title